amydohlin/project-4-group-2/README.md

 __PHASE I: Data Cleaning__
 - With a JupyterNotebook in VSCode, we read in the liver_cirhosis.cvs file into a dataframe.
 - Next we checked for null values in the liver_cirhosis.csv file and removed any rows with null values.
-- We also checked the data types for the columns in the dataframe.
+- We also checked the data types for the columns in the dataframe and used the drop.duplicates function to remove any repeated rows.
--  We wrote the data in the dataframe to a csv file, liver_clean.csv.
+-  We wrote the data in this modified dataframe to a csv file, liver_clean.csv.

 __PHASE 2: Preliminary Visualizations__
 - Using a Jupyter Notebook and MatplotLib, we created overviews and summary statistics of the data in liver_clean.csv.